 The physical presence of Coupey’s paintings is striking.
 The largest canvases have a robust physicality that informs the entire series.
 While the large works on canvas have a gloss surface, the paintings on paper have a soft, barely reflective surface: both give a sense of integration between the observer and the observed.
 The viewer is invited to enter these rendered spaces, to take part in the activity of the painting.

 A fundamental fact of Coupey’s practice is his focus on the language of abstraction.
 He is resolutely committed to an inquiry and understanding of experience — of form and space — through the process of painting.
 As artist and theorist Ian Wallace points out, “Abstract art has always had an ambivalent relation to what can be said about it.
 Interpretation is simultaneously demanded and refused.”
 Coupey’s abstractions refuse reductive interpretation.
 Rather, they present us with the urgency of felt experience, and require that we respond with our own personal sense of engagement and feeling.

-Marcus Bowcott is an artist, sculptor and printmaker who also teaches in the Studio Art Program at Capilano University.
+Marcus Bowcott is an artist, sculptor and printmaker who taught in the Studio Art Program at Capilano University.
 He shows widely in private and public galleries in Vancouver, Toronto, and Seattle.
+He has created major sculptural installations in Vancouver and Munich.
 His work is held in numerous private, corporate and public collections, including the Canada Council Art Bank and the Vancouver Art Gallery.

 Copyright © Marcus Bowcott / Gallery Jones